Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Wiener Fractal Measure and Renormalization

 as $\mathcal N\to \infty$, $T \to \infty$, and $ L \to \infty$.
 Through this process $b=\lim_{\mathcal N \to \infty} \frac{g(\mathcal N-1)}{g(\mathcal N)}$ effectively describes the RG flow \emph{scaling parameter}, and the survived polynomials in the limit of $b \to 0$ are the \emph{relevant operators}.\\

-Actually, the above process in performing the Wiener path-integrals can be similarly converted to the complex version of the approximated Wiener fractal measure, the so called \emph{Wiener complex fractal measure}.
-Hence, the process of integrating out the highest frequencies and the intermediate time sections in \textbf{(v)} will naturally lead to the renormaliation group method for relativistic quantum field theories.
+Actually, the above process in performing the Wiener path-integrals can be similarly converted to the Wiener complex fractal measure.
+Hence, the process of integrating out the highest frequencies and the intermediate time sections in \textbf{(v)} will naturally lead to the renormaliation group flow method for relativistic quantum field theories.
 It is worth to emphasize that both the Bogoliubov's \cite{bogo} and the Wilson's \cite{wilson1, wilson2} viewpoints to the RG flow machinery give rise to profound understandings of and guidelines towards the fractality of quantum fields.\footnote{See also \cite{zimm, shirkov1, shirkov2} for more discussion about Bogoliubov's special insights toward the RG flow for quantum fields.}

 The original Wiener fractal measure (\ref {wiener3}) is a pure probability measure, hence its integrals would end up with finite values for appropriate renormalizable potentials terms.
-Therefore, the infinities appearing in loop calculations in interacting quantum field theories stem from the approximation we employed above to extract a local Lagrangian formulation from the Wiener fractal measure (\ref {wiener3}).
-In other words, the regularization methods are indeed mathematical techniques to compensate for the fatal pathology of approximation (\ref {wiener5}).
+Therefore, the infinities appearing in loop calculations in interacting quantum field theories stem from removing the non-local terms of the exponent of the Gaussian distribution in the Wiener fractal measure (\ref {wiener3}) which we accomplished above to extract an approximated but local Lagrangian formulation for the theory of scalar quantum fields.
+In other words, the regularization and renormalization methods are indeed theoretical techniques to compensate for the fatal pathology of approximation (\ref {wiener5}).
+Therefore, handling the appeared non-local terms in the Wiener fractal measure, instead of utilizing various regularization methods and renormalization procedures would be an innovative theoretical trick to work out a mathematically well-defined path-integral formulation of quantum gravity.
+Indeed, this paper is the first step in practice for extracting such a promised quantum theory of gravity.